Fort Myers 86 Exceptional

 What's it like Living in Fort Myers?

-Fort Myers is a mid-sized city located in the state of Florida.
-The city has a population of 83,505 people.
-All the single ladies and all the single fellas might want to take notice as only 50% of the Fort Myers population is married.
-The average American spends about 26 minutes on their one way commute to work each day.
-Lower travel times can increase overall happiness and allow for more time to be spent with family and friends.
-While living in Fort Myers, your commute times will be about average, with a one way commute time of 24 minutes.
+Fort Myers is a medium-sized city located in the state of Florida.
+The city has a population of 85,270 residents.
+Single men and women might be happy to hear that in Fort Myers, only 50% of the population is married.
+On a daily basis, the typical American spends approximately 26 minutes on their one-way work commute.
+Reduced travel times not only contributes to increased overall happiness, but also affords more opportunities to cherish moments with family and friends.
+If you're living in Fort Myers, your commute time will align closely with the national average, spanning a one-way duration of approximately 24 minutes.

 Fort Myers has many conveniently situated amenities and captivating attractions that adds to the continuous enjoyment of your everyday life.
 Having the assurance of abundant conveniences and a wide array of activities ensures your easy access to nearby grocery stores, restaurants, bars, fitness facilities, coffee shops and exciting entertainment options.
 This not only simplifies daily routines but also fosters a vibrant and dynamic lifestyle within the community.
 With a wealth of resources at your fingertips, you can savor the convenience and variety that Fort Myers has to offer, making it a desirable destination for those seeking both accessibility and enjoyment in their daily lives.
-Some of the interesting things to do and attractions include: Edison & Ford Winter Estates, Shell Factory & Nature Park, and Magic Wind Adventure Sailing.
+Here are some of the more popular things to do in Fort Myers: Edison & Ford Winter Estates, Shell Factory & Nature Park, and Magic Wind Adventure Sailing.

 Real estate represents the most substantial investment for homebuyers, constituting their most valuable asset.
 Renters, on the other hand, typically see their monthly rent as their most significant expense.
 The Fort Myers market earns a high score in the housing category, surpassing the national average in factors like home and rental affordability and appreciation rates.
 This robust real estate market not only benefits individual homeowners and renters but also spurs vigorous local economic activity and job growth, solidifying its significance in driving the region's prosperity and financial well-being.

 There are many factors that go into deciding if an area is the right fit for your lifestyle.
 Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
 But before even considering if those options are attainable, we'll need to know if the real estate in Fort Myers is actually affordable.
-Median real estate prices in Fort Myers come in at $248,400, which is 48.9% higher than the Florida average.
-The home price to income ratio compares the median home prices to the median household income.
-In Fort Myers, the home price to income ratio is 5.1, which is 50% higher than the Florida average.
+The median home price for Fort Myers homes is $437,418, which is 46% higher than the Florida average.
+If we take a closer look at the affordability of homes in Fort Myers, we’ll see that the home price to income ratio is 6, which is 42.9% higher than the Florida average.

 Best Places to Live in and Around Fort Myers